-- 1. VLAWMO provides assistance in MS4 permitting. - Educational stormwater efforts such as trainings and guest speakers, promoting awareness in the benefits of improving MS4 management. - 2.
-Improved city-to-VLAWMO communication in the MS4 permitting process:

-Maintain a record of MS4 needs and opportunities with each municipality in VLAWMO. - 3.
-Key personnel have continued to advance their knowledg eof water and related natural resources.

-Enrichment education opportunities with the VLAWMO Technical Commission (TEC) and Board (BOD).
+- 1. VLAWMO will be a go-to resource in MS4 permitting assistance: - Educational stormwater efforts such as trainings and guest speakers, promoting awareness in the benefits of improving MS4 management. - 2.
+Improve city-to-VLAWMO communication in the MS4 permitting process: - Maintain a record of MS4 needs and opportunities with each municipality in VLAWMO. - 3.
+Key personnel will continue to advance their knowledge of water and related natural resources: Enrichment education opportunities with the VLAWMO Technical Commission (TEC) and Board (BOD).